wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* Login system log and out to be implemented.
+With system variable $TRACK_LOGINS to disable/enable.
+* RTF Documents header lister page, to provide for, new log entry assignment, deletion, edits.
 * &#10004;Change all code to use Exceptions as project is becoming hard to manage.
   * The harder it is to foresee possible problems, the less likely you will add unnecessary complexity. -- bud@
 * &#10004; Notes to Log table should be other way in relationship direction.
   * LOG.ID_RTF -> NOTES.rowid
   * This is currently causing problems when the log renumerates, or entries are imported.
-* Database backup tar ball, download button on config page.
+* Database backup tar ball 7zipped, upload and download button on config page.
+  * You must have the password you logged in to unscramble the backup.
+    * Alias -> pass -> backup password.
+Information required.
 * New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
 * New CNF Development.
   * Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.
-  * CVS imports are to be made obsolete in the future.
+  * CVS imports/exports are to be made obsolete in the future.
+It is not safe.
+    * This will be savailable via command line.
 * &#10004; In config page Categories section to appear after system settings.
 As less likelly to be changed.
   * System Configuration section is to be sorted.
 As in future it is more likelly to grow.
 * &#10004; New system setting, $VIEW_ALL_LMT=1000.
 To limit view all records displayed on huge databases.